-Please take this opportunity to read through your Volunteer Handbook.
+Please take this opportunity to read through our Volunteer Handbook.
 It will provide you with information on our hospital's history, as well as the rules and regulations of the Volunteer Program.
-This handbook will also serve as a reference for you during the time you serve as a volunteer.
+Since our program has many applicants, we wish to select those who are committed, passionate, and will remain supportive to our strong values as well as our on-going history of patient and family satisfaction.
+This handbook will also serve as a reference for you during the time you share with us as a volunteer, if you are accepted into our program.
+After reading our handbook, if our program is still of interest to you, please contact us to schedule an interview.
+We look forward to working with you.